Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 Februari 2026 14.18.26 UTC
+- WIB: Senin, 23 Februari 2026 16.01.31 UTC
-- WITA: Senin, 23 Februari 2026 15.18.26 UTC
+- WITA: Senin, 23 Februari 2026 17.01.31 UTC
-- WIT: Senin, 23 Februari 2026 16.18.26 UTC
+- WIT: Senin, 23 Februari 2026 18.01.31 UTC

 Kutipan Inspiratif:
-"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: friendship
+Kategori: inspirational